Nyrasul/books/README.md

 # Book Management API

-A RESTful API for managing books and fetching weather data using OpenWeather API.
+A RESTful API for managing books and fetching weather data using Weather API.
 Built with Node.js, Express, and MongoDB.

 ## Features
 - CRUD operations for books (Create, Read, Update, Delete).